Skip to content

 • If the Profile analysis file size exceeds 300 KB, the data will be split into multiple entries for billing

-• Billing entry count formula: round up (Profile analysis file size / 300 KB)
+• Billing count formula: integer (Profile analysis file size / 300 KB)

-• If the analysis file is less than 300 KB, it is counted as 1 entry.
+• If the analysis file is smaller than 300 KB, it is counted as 1 entry

 RUM PV